TahreemSaleem/MapReduceHadoop/README.md

     * Install docker in your machine
     * In the toplevel directory with the Dockefile, run
-        * `docker image build -t se_assignment:2 .`\n the above command will build the image, download all the data needed for the assignment, run ant build command and then runAllExamples.
+        * `docker image build -t se_assignment:2 .`</br> the above command will build the image, download all the data needed for the assignment, run ant build command and then runAllExamples.
-        * `docker run --privileged --rm -it -v `realpath ./Source`:/Source se_assignment:2  bash`\n
+        * `docker run --privileged --rm -it -v \`realpath ./Source\`:/Source se_assignment:2  bash`</br>
         will create a docker container which one could use to execute the code.
 Ensure that the ./Source path is where your code is.
         Enter the container by searching for it using 'docker image ps' and the docker attach.
         * Execute ant runSolution1 or, ant runSolution2  and ant runAllSolutions to respectively do the apt named tasks.